 One of my readers, Devin Leary, wrote me after reading about my accident (on this page, toward the bottom).
-He wrote about his sustaining major injuries from a motor vehicle accident:
+He wrote about his sustaining major injuries including serious head injury from a motor vehicle accident:

 "I found your web page 'Rare Photos' when I was all bandaged up, stuck at home moping around.
 If I remember correctly, I read it from start to finish, and afterwards, got up off my lazy butt and went for a walk.
 It was sometime around then that I made a positive decision to start being more active and actively working towards getting my mind and body 'back' and ready to conquer the world again.
 I've been reading your Healthy Martial Arts book as well and been making an effort to incorporate it to my daily life."